Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-explosive:{ .lg .pad-r } Explosive

 When this weapon’s projectile hits a target, it explodes in a diameter sphere on the parenthesis.
 The weapon can target a point within its range.
-Each creature in the area of effect centered on the point or the target must make a DC 15 Dexterity Saving Throw.
+Each creature in the area of effect centered on the point or the target must make a DC 15 Dexterity :d20-save: **Saving Throw**.
 Targets takes the weapon's damage on a failed save, or half as much damage on a successful one.

 Your initial target makes this :d20-save: **Saving Throw** at a :d20-disadv: **Disadvantage**.